SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

 All of these optimizations are described in detail below.

-In addition, Swift handles all of the memory management of capturing for you.
-The concept and meaning of “capturing” is explained in detail below.

 .. _Closures_ClosureExpressions:

 Closure Expressions
 -------------------

-Nested functions are a convenient way to name and define self-contained blocks of code as part of a larger function.
+Nested functions, as introduced in :ref:`Functions_NestedFunctions`, are a convenient way to name and define self-contained blocks of code as part of a larger function.
 However, it can sometimes be useful to write shorter versions of function-like constructs, without the need for a full declaration and name.